reactiflux/reactiflux.com/pages/guidelines.md

 * a) Handle spammers.
 * b) Take an active role in fostering a welcoming and positive environment.

-### Above and beyond
+### 3.1 Above and beyond

-* c) Contribute to meta conversations around running the community.
+* a) Contribute to meta conversations around running the community.
-* d) Build and maintain a new part of the community.
+* b) Build and maintain a new part of the community.

 ## 4. Admins